OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > [Potential improvement: Allow left-hand side names to be replaced by `_`, allowing unneeded components to be discarded without creating a variable.]
 >
 > [Potential improvement: Allow assignment directly into existing variables, or a mix of new and existing variables, rather than requiring creation of new variables.
-Would have done this already but couldn't figure out a clean syntax for it.]
+I would have done this already but couldn't figure out a clean syntax for it--suggestions are welcome.]
 >
 > [Potential improvement: This could become a more general pattern-matching assignment mechanism.
 Currently it pattern-matches only for a one-level tuple.]